 Although Uber and Lyft have been trying to improve passenger safety over the last few years, accidents still happen.
 If you were injured in an accident with an Uber or Lyft vehicle, call the rideshare lawyers at The Dominguez Firm for a free consultation at 800-818-1818.
 Rideshare accidents are very difficult to handle by yourself.
-Our attorneys have the experience and results to help you receive the fair and just compensation you’re entitled to.
+Our attorneys have experience dealing with both Uber accidents and Lyft accidents.
+Our results can help to get you the fair and just compensation you’re entitled to.
 And if you’re concerned about the cost of hiring an attorney, know that at The Dominguez Firm, you don’t pay unless we win.
 You have nothing to lose and so much to gain, so call us today!

 My experience was good.
 They made sure to kept me in the loop and made sure to let me know what was going on the whole time.
 My mom has used other attorneys and this experience was beyond better.
 I would definitely recommend them!

 The attorneys were always available and answered my questions.
 I would recommend them to anyone.
 Zoe is the best!